 The genesis of the family name Van Bohe(e)men is still unclear.
 It is very unlikely that the family name has to do with an origin of the family in the former kingdom of Bohemia.

 The use of the Van Bohe(e)men family name only starts under the fifth generation of descendents of founder Philip .
-If he of an ancestor of him would come from the Kingdom of Bohemia, the family name Van Bohe(e)men would already have been found in an older archive item than the notarial deed from 1636.
+If he or one of his ancestors of him would origin from the Kingdom of Bohemia, the family name Van Bohe(e)men would already have been found in an older archive item than the notarial deed from 1636.

-It is possible, however, that the origin of the family name has to do with the relation at the beginning of the 17th century between the Republic of the United Netherlands and their rebellious Protestant kindred spirits in Bohemia.
-This relation brings with it, that Frederik van de Paltz, nicknamed the Winter King of Bohemia, flees with his following from Prague to The Hague after his defeat in 1620 against the Habsburgs.
-The excape leads to a much moved stay of the royal family in the former home of Van Oldenbarnevelt on Kneuterdijk in The Hague.
+It is possible, however, that the origin of the family name has to do with the relation between the Republic of the United Netherlands and their rebellious Protestant kindred spirits in Bohemia at the beginning of the 17th century.
+As a result of this relation Frederik van de Paltz, nicknamed the Winter King of Bohemia, flees with his following from Prague to The Hague after his defeat in 1620 against the Habsburgs.
+The escape leads to a much moved exile of the royal family in the former home of Van Oldenbarnevelt on Kneuterdijk in The Hague.

 At the time of the first use of the Van Bohe(e)men family name both farms are owned by persons who may be counted among the elite in The Hague.
 At Vrederust farm, it concerns the influential printer and publisher Machteld Aalbrechtsdr. van Leuningen (1580-1662), also known as Machteld van Wouw.
 She not only prints all official governmental publications, but also acquires the patent for the State Bible.
 In 1632 she becomes owner of Vrederust for 27,000 guilders.